 Brno is where Czech wine is just as important as Czech beer

 Brno is home to the Starobrno brewery, but that’s not the beer the locals drink.
-When you consider all the craft beer bars, courtyards concealing microbreweries, craft beer festivals (which we were lucky to come across during our stay) alongside the tap bars with traditional Czech lagers, you can see why.
+When you consider all the craft beer bars, courtyards concealing microbreweries, craft beer festivals (which we were lucky to come across during our stay), alongside the tap bars with traditional Czech lagers, you can see why.

 There’s a lot to choose from, so here are some top picks for your first time in Brno.